The 30 Most Famous Yale Students Of All Time

 Source: Wikipedia

-James S. Chanos is an American hedge fund manager, and is president and founder of Kynikos Associates, a New York City investment company that is focused on short selling.
+From Wikipedia: James S. Chanos (born 1958 in Milwaukee) is an American hedge fund manager, and is president and founder of Kynikos Associates, a New York City investment company that is focused on short selling.

-Chanos is famous for his short sale of Enron and more recently his pessimistic view on China.

-Born in 1958 in Milwaukee, of Greek origins, he was schooled at Wylie E. Groves High School and Yale, where he graduated in 1980.
-In business, he developed an investment strategy based on intensive research into stocks searching for fundamental and large market failures in valuation: typically under-estimated or previously un-reported failings in the business or market of a stock.
-Followed by committing to a (usually large) short-position which he is willing to hold for long period of time - almost the mirror image of Warren Buffett's reputed 'fundamentals+long stay' investment strategy.
-Because of this model, his investments function more like those of a whistle-blower than most typical investments.
-Examples of this include short-selling companies such as Baldwin-United, and more recently, the notorious Enron Corporation.
+From Wikipedia: Jeffrey W. 'Jeff' Van Gundy (born January 19, 1962) is an American former basketball head coach.
+He coached most recently with the National Basketball Association's Houston Rockets.
+Van Gundy attended Yale University, where he was cut from the basketball team.
+He transferred to Menlo College and ultimately graduated from New York's Nazareth College (1985).

 Foster began acting in commercials at 3 years old, and her first significant role came in the 1976 film Taxi Driver as the preteen prostitute, Iris, for which she received a nomination for the Academy Award for Best Supporting Actress.
 She won an Academy Award for Best Actress in 1989 for playing a rape survivor in The Accused.
 In 1991, she starred in The Silence of the Lambs as Clarice Starling, a gifted FBI trainee, assisting in a hunt for a serial killer.
 This performance received international acclaim and her second Academy Award for Best Actress.
 She received her fourth Academy Award nomination for playing a backwoods hermit in Nell (1994).
 Other popular films include Maverick (1994), Contact (1997), Panic Room (2002), Flightplan (2005), Inside Man (2006), The Brave One (2007) and Nim's Island (2008).